wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.5.0 =

+ * FEATURE: HTML 5 Skin support!
+When you update the plugin will automatically unzip the included skins.
+(This may take a minute or two).
+ * FEATURE: HTML 5 visual playlist support!
+ * FEATURE: Additional Plugins field.
+You can now specify extra plugins within the custom player itself.
+ * FEATURE: New settings page
+ * ENHANCEMENT: Duration is now an option for videos.
+Useful for visual playlists.
+ * ENHANCEMENT: You can now specify where the player is located.
+ * ENHANCEMENT: Finer control over shortcode behavior
+ * ENHANCEMENT: Option to hide Insert Button and Duration for images
+ * ENHANCEMENT: Facebook OpenGraph data is now optional
+ * ENHANCEMENT: Custom player name added as a CSS class to enclosing player div.
+This should help with theming the player.
+ * BUG: Additional flashvars field should now save as expected.
+Removing flashvars should now work.
+ * BUG: Existing custom players can have their skin set back to the default.
+ * BUG: Removed deprecated swf only skins.
+ * BUG: Some code changes to the Playlist Manager.
+This should hopefully fix any lingering white screen issues.
+ * BUG: added is_tag() to shortcode processing
+ * BUG: Provider should now save properly in the Media Library
+ * BUG: Playlist location flashvar updated with new name (playlist.location).
+Playlist position should now behave as expected.
+ * BUG: Audio player wrapper now resizes correctly
+ * BUG: YouTube preview images should repopulate again
+ * BUG: Script registrations moved to init function
+ * BUG: Fixed missing variable declaration

 = 1.4.3 =

  * BUG: Playlist manager should now work correctly in WordPress version 3.2 and greater